 (i) inspect any books, papers or documents produced, retain them for such reasonable period as it thinks fit, and make copies of any of them, or of any of their contents;

-(ii) require any person appearing before it to make an oath or affirmation that he will truly answer any relevant question put to him by the court or any person appearing before the court;
+(ii) require any person appearing before it to make an oath or affirmation that the person will truly answer any relevant question put to the person by the court or any person appearing before the court;

-(iii) require any person appearing before it (whether he has been summoned to appear or not) to answer any relevant question put to him by the court or any person appearing before the court.
+(iii) require any person appearing before it (whether the person has been summoned to appear or not) to answer any relevant question put to the person by the court or any person appearing before the court.

 (2) A person shall not —

-(a) without reasonable excuse fail to comply with the requirements of a summons served on him under subsection (1); or
+(a) without reasonable excuse fail to comply with the requirements of a summons served on the person under subsection (1); or

 (b) refuse or fail to comply with a requirement under subsection (1).

-Penalty: $2 000.
+Penalty: a fine of $10 000.

 [Section 19 amended by No. 50 of 1988 s.
 11 and 18; No. 59 of 2004 s.
-120(2) and 121.]
+120(2) and 121; No. 60 of 2011 s.
+17.]

 20. General powers in proceedings